implicityhq/PXLActionSheet/README.markdown

 1. The system `UIActionSheet` are very uncustomizable.
 2. Blocks!
 Blocks!
 Blocks!

+## Documentation
+You can check out the documentation over at [Cocoadocs](http://cocoadocs.org/docsets/PXLActionSheet/).

 ## Adding to Your Project
 Getting started using PXLNetworking is really easy!
 You can use Cocoapods or you can do it manually.